If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Recognizing the Signs of Mold

-A strong, earthy odor is usually the first red flag.
-However, your nose isn’t the only detective you need.
-Look for these visual and physical signs that spores have moved in:
+A strong, earthy odor is usually the first red flag, but your nose is not the only tool you need.
+Look for these visual and physical signs that spores have settled in:

-• discoloration: Mold often appears as black or green fuzzy spots.
-Mildew, a specific type of mold, usually manifests as a flat, powdery white or gray substance.
+• Fuzzy discoloration: Mold often shows up as black or green fuzzy spots.
+Mildew, a related surface growth, usually looks like a flat, powdery white or gray film.

 • Allergic reactions: If you start sneezing, get watery eyes, or feel congested when wearing a specific item, it may harbor spores (2).